k2view-academy/K2View-Academy/articles/26_fabric_security/04_fabric_interfaces_security.md

 <web>

 Fabric enables you to define several source [environments](/articles/25_environments/01_environments_overview.md), where for each environment you can set the connection details of the interfaces.
-Securing environment's interface secrets are done similar to base interfaces.
+Securing an environment's interface secrets is done similar to base interfaces.

 </web>